 Creative Modern Content Marketing Plan Template

-With all of this information, even someone from the development team will understand what the marketing team is working on.
+With all of this information, even someone from the engineering or dev team will understand what the marketing team is working on.

 This minimalistic marketing plan example uses color blocks to make the different parts of the strategy easy to scan: